 Myeongdong – 명동

 Myeongdong is Seoul’s main pedestrian shopping area and it comes to life at night, so expect lots of bright neon signs, flashing lights, and loud music.
-The shops here include a mix of international and Korean brands, with a big focus on Korean beauty products – you’ll likely come away with a few free samples!
+The shops here include a mix of international and Korean brands, with a big focus on Korean beauty products – you’ll likely come away with a few free samples.
 There’s also a lot of street food to be had in this area – don’t forget to try the giant soft-serve ice cream cones.
 This is where to stay in Seoul if you want to experience a city that never sleeps!